Thbinh345/88griddle-business-process-analysis-modeling/README.md

-# 88 Griddle — Business Process Analysis & Modeling
+# 88 Griddle - Business Process Analysis & Modeling

-> A Business Analysis case study focused on analyzing and modeling the operational processes of 88 Griddle restaurant in Thảo Điền, Ho Chi Minh City.
+> A Business Analysis case study focused on analyzing and modeling the operational processes of 88 Griddle restaurant (Thao Dien, Ho Chi Minh City).

 ## Project Overview

-This project analyzes the end-to-end operational processes of **88 Griddle**, a restaurant operating in Thảo Điền, Ho Chi Minh City.
+This project analyzes the end-to-end operational processes of **88 Griddle**, a restaurant operating in Thao Dien, Ho Chi Minh City.

 The project focuses on translating real-world business operations into structured process models using **BPMN 2.0**, with the objective of making business activities, responsibilities, system interactions, decision points, and process flows easier to understand and analyze.